Opt-out: Do I prefer my patent portfolio to operate in the new UPC system or is it more appropriate to remain in the classical European system?

 Important to know: As long as no opt-out declaration is filed during the transitional period, Art.
 83 UPC opens a kind of "forum shopping" for classical EP bundle patents, which means that actions can be brought both before the national courts and the Unified Patent Court.

-Note: Three months before the UPC enters into force, in the so-called "sunrise period", applicants can file an opt-out declaration ahead of time.
+Note: Three months before the UPC enters into force, in the so-called "sunrise period", i.e. from March 1, 2023, patent holders can already submit an opt-out declaration ahead of time.